nifty-swift/Nifty-demo/README.md

 R2:   505.957
 ```

-By default, the data is rounded to keep the display compact, but the settings can be adjusted for each structure.
-Additionally, each structure can be set to have a name displayed along with the contents,
+By default, the data is rounded to keep the display compact, but the settings can be adjusted for each instance.
+Additionally, each can be set to have a name displayed along with the contents,

 ```swift
 M.name = "MyNiftyMatrix"